elasticpath/remarkable-oembed/README.md

 - `./gradlew test`: Runs all test related gradle tasks, including `unit_test` and `lint`.

+### Release

+Publishing to NPM and releasing in GitHub is automated by the CI/CD pipeline in this repo, and uses [Semantic Release](https://github.com/semantic-release/semantic-release), commit messages must follow the format described in the documentation for a release to be triggered.

 ## Maintenance

-This plugin currently is not published it to an npm registry.
+This plugin is published to the [npm registry under `@elasticpath` organization](https://www.npmjs.com/package/@elasticpath/remarkable-oembed).
 This section of the document is for maintainers of this repo on process for maintaining changes and release process.

-### Release

-[Semantic Versioning](https://semver.org/) must be followed.
-When a new release is required, create a Git Tag and a release in GitHub following semantic versioning schema.

-- In GitHub repo, click "Create a new release"
-- In the "New Release" page:
-    - From the "Choose a tag" dropdown, type a new release version; for example: `v1.0.0`.
-    - Type the same version number as "Release Title"
-    - Give a brief description in the text box.
-Ideally a list of PRs with features/fixes added and the corresponding contributor's name.
-    - Click "Publish Release".

-The above steps will create a new git tag as well as create a new GitHub release.

-Ideally we'd have the above steps automated and is taken care of through GitHub Actions as part of CI CD process.

-test